SnowCharmQ/2023-Spring-Deep-Learning-Assignment/Assignment2/Deep Learning Assignment 2 Report.md

 **Note: all the codes are implemented in Jupyter Notebook files, which means they can be run directly if all the packages are installed.
-I also check the environment in the codes so all the Jupyter Notebook files can be run in both GPU environment (cuda) and CPU environment (v)**
+I also check the environment in the codes so all the Jupyter Notebook files can be run in both GPU environment (cuda) and CPU environment (very slow)**

 # Part 1